-- Several NGO's supported "mentorship" programmes of orphans and other vulnerable children in their daily life; - Determination of local authorities: they undertook to firmly protect the rights of children: - ♣ The creation of child protection committees in several Districts, in particular Gicumbi, Nyamagabe, Huye, Gatsibo and Nyamata; - ♣ The Social Commission of the National Assembly carried out a round of sensitisation and dialogue in all Districts on the rights of the child.
-That was on the bill revising the law N° 27/2001 of 28 April 2001 in order to give the child more protection; - Child Protection Clubs at the level of schools were created: - Children Protection Forums were created: - ♣ Silence was broken: more cases of child abuse were reported to the Police; - ♣ Volunteers "Nkundabana46", which means "'I love children" were established; - Contests, drawings, sketches, poems relating to the prevention and the fight counter the abuses of the children were produced,

-Measures to effectively prohibit the production and the circulation of materials which practices proscribed in the Optional Protocol, as well as mechanisms adopted to supervise the situation.

-156. According to Articles (377-378) of the Penal Code):

-- ♣ Anyone who produces, exhibits, sells or distributes songs, pamphlets or other writings, printed or otherwise figures, images, stamps or other objects contrary to morality, shall be punished by a prison sentence from eight days to one year and a fine of One Thousand to Ten Thousand Rwandan Francs, or only one of these punishments; - ♣ Shall be punished by the same punishments anyone found guilty of advertising, selling or distributing, holding, importing or making import, transporting or making transport, giving to freight or distribution agent, advertising by any advertising means: songs, pamphlets, writings, figures, images, emblems or objects contrary to morality. - The author of the writing, the figure, of the image, that will have printed them or reproduced and the manufacturer of the emblem or the object will be punished by a prison sentence ranging from one month to one year and of a fine of Two Thousand to Twenty Thousand Rwandan Francs, or only one of these punishments.
+- 198. The range of these activities is local, regional, national and/or international. - 199.
+The communities were sensitized for the protection of the rights of the children such a way that: - (a) Child Protection Committees were established; - (b) Several NGOs supported "mentorship" programmes of orphans and other vulnerable children in their daily life; - (c) Determination of local authorities: they undertook to firmly protect the rights of children; - (d) The creation of child protection committees in several Districts, in particular Gicumbi, Nyamagabe, Huye, Gatsibo and Nyamata; - (e) The Social Commission of the National Assembly carried out a round of sensitisation and dialogue in all Districts on the rights of the child.
+That was on the bill revising the law N° 27/2001 of 28 April 2001 in order to give the child more protection; - (f) Child Protection Clubs at the level of schools were created; - (g) Children Protection Forums were created; - (h) Silence was broken: more cases of child abuse were reported to the Police; - (i) Volunteers "Nkundabana", which means "I love children" were established; - (j) Contests, drawings, sketches, poems relating to the prevention and the fight counter the abuses of the children were produced. - (ii) Measures to effectively prohibit the production and the circulation of materials which practices proscribed in the Optional Protocol, as well as mechanisms adopted to supervise the situation - 200.
+According to Articles (377-378) of the Penal Code): - (a) Anyone who produces, exhibits, sells or distributes songs, pamphlets or other writings, printed or otherwise figures, images, stamps or other objects contrary to morality, shall be punished by a prison sentence from eight days to one year and a fine of One Thousand to Ten Thousand Rwandan Francs, or only one of these punishments; - (b) Shall be punished by the same punishments anyone found guilty of advertising, selling or distributing, holding, importing or making import, transporting or making transport, giving to freight or distribution agent, advertising by any advertising means: songs, pamphlets, writings, figures, images, emblems or objects contrary to morality. - (c) The author of the writing, the figure, of the image, that will have printed them or reproduced and the manufacturer of the emblem or the object will be punished by a prison sentence ranging from one month to one year and of a fine of Two Thousand to Twenty Thousand Rwandan Francs, or only one of these punishments.

-46 The Nkundabana are men and women volunteers who care for child headed households.
+&lt;sup>46 The Nkundabana are men and women volunteers who care for child headed households.
 The children